 Ms. Mac Cormac’s additional corporate and emerging company clients include AirMap, iSafe, and Sanrio.

 After working in New York for three years, Ms. Mac Cormac joined the firm as an associate in 1997 and became a partner in 2001.
 Ms. Mac Cormac was born in Davidson, North Carolina, and graduated in 1988 from Williams College with a degree in Political Economy.
 She received her J.D. and LL.M. degrees from Duke University School of Law in 1993.
 Ms. Mac Cormac lives in the Presidio National Park with her husband and three young boys (Eddie, Alex, and Matthew).

-Ms. Mac Cormac was a founding board member of the Sustainability Accounting Standards Board, is a member of the Ceres President’s Council and the Board of Directors of Earth Genome Project, and an advising board member of the Committee Encouraging Corporate Philanthropy’s Strategic Investor Initiative.
+Ms. Mac Cormac was a founding board member of the Sustainability Accounting Standards Board, is a member of the Board of Directors of Business for Social Responsibility (BSR), the Ceres President’s Council, and the Board of Directors of Earth Genome Project, and an advising board member of the Committee Encouraging Corporate Philanthropy’s Strategic Investor Initiative.

 Ms. Mac Cormac was selected by her peers for Best Lawyers in America 2011–2015 and was named Best Lawyers’ 2014 San Francisco Energy Law “Lawyer of the Year.”
 She was also recognized by clients in Legal 500 United States (2009–2015) for her expertise working with venture capitalists and emerging companies.
 Clients say “you cannot get a better corporate counsel,” Ms. Mac Cormac “‘understands the big picture, could not be more responsive, and understands the business.”

 ©1996-2016 Morrison & Foerster LLP.
 All rights reserved.